World Bank appoints chief economist from India

 Basu, who was most recently chief economic adviser to the government of India, is the World Bank’s second chief economist from a developing country.
 He replaces Justin Lin, a citizen of China, whose term expired on June 1.

-Basu, who holds a Ph.D. from the London School of Economics, is on leave from his position as a professor of economics and international studies at Cornell University in New York.
-He previously founded the Centre for Development Economics at the Delhi School of Economics.
+Basu, who holds a Ph.D. from the London School of Economics, was previously a professor of economics and international studies at Cornell University in New York and founded the Centre for Development Economics at the Delhi School of Economics.

 Emerging market countries have long pushed for more clout at the poverty-fighting World Bank and its sister institution, the International Monetary Fund.